markteicher/Adaptive_Test_Orchestration/README.md

 - enforces shared limits
 - decides whether execution continues

-There is no autonomous branching, speculation, or hidden retry logic.
+There is no autonomous branching, speculative behavior, or hidden retry logic.

 ---

 ### 🧾 Evidence and Observability

-ATO records everything it does.
+ATO records all activity as it occurs.

 For every request, the system captures:
 - the time the request occurred